SumoLogic/sumologic-kubernetes-collection/deploy/docs/existingPrometheusDoc.md

 For example:\
-If the Sumo Logic Solution is deployed in `<source-namespace>` and the existing prometheus-operator is in `<destination-namespace>`, run the below command:
+If the Sumo Logic Solution is deployed in `<source-namespace>` and the existing kube-prometheus-stack is in `<destination-namespace>`, run the below command:

 ```bash
 kubectl get configmap sumologic-configmap \